Two Tucson veterans recall harrowing experiences on June 6, 1944

 The war after D-Day

 “Then D-Day 1 (June 7), we had another bombing run to Nantes, France,” said the gunner.
-Five days later, Arreola was on a raid to bomb an airfield, and were hoping to draw out the Luftwaffe — the German air force.
+Five days later, Arreola was on a raid to bomb an airfield, in hopes of drawing out the Luftwaffe — the German air force.
 “No Luftwaffe appeared, and we couldn’t bomb the airport.
 We ran into ample flak, which was very, very accurate.
 We got many holes in the plane.

 “This is the first time that I learned to fear flak.
 We had hits in the nose, wing, waist and tail sections.
 One plane was blown up by flak over the French coast.
 We dropped our bombs on Dunkirk.
 Five chutes came out of the plane that exploded.
 This was one of our worst missions,” wrote Arreola in his diary.